nicheinc/nullable/README.md

 ## Motivation

-It's often useful to define data updates using JSON objects, where each key-value pair represents an update to a field - using a value of `null` to indicate deletion.
+It's often useful to define data updates using JSON objects, where each key-value pair represents an update to a field, using a value of `null` to indicate deletion.
 If a certain key is not present, the corresponding field is not modified.
 We want to define go structs corresponding to these updates, which need to be marshalled to/from JSON.